raquelmc89/oss-enterprise/docs/maintainer-guide.md

    - Updates the project to the latest versions of dependencies like Ruby or Java?
 - Speaks with respect and consideration
    - A good maintainer treats users and contributors fairly, kindly, and with respect.
-   - They show appreciation for contributions and are compassionate when offering feedback.
 - Enforces the code of conduct to provide a safe, supportive community

 ## Preparing your project for open source